DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders

 \section{Conclusion}

-In this paper, we propose an SSL backdoor detection method \scheme that has no reliance on knowledge of the training dataset or the trigger type.
+In this paper, we propose an SSL backdoor detection method \scheme that has no reliance on knowledge of the training dataset or the trigger type and is non-invasive to the victim encoder.
 Our empirical study demonstrates the \scheme's detection capability among different learning paradigms of CL and CLIP, as well as more stealthy backdoor attacks, hence, improving the scarcity and limitations in SSL backdoor countermeasures.

 {